María la del Barrio (song)

 "María la del Barrio" is a song by Mexican singer Thalía, from her fourth studio album En éxtasis (1995).
 It was released as the third single from the album and also as the theme song of the Mexican telenovela of the same name.
 The song was written by Viviana Pimstein and Paco Navarrete.
-"Maria la del Barrio" followed the "Thalía mania" success around the world and was a number one single in more than 20 countries.
+"María la del Barrio" followed the "Thalía mania" success around the world and was a number one single in more than 20 countries.
 The song is considered one of her signature songs and was a smash hit.

 History

 "Maria la del Barrio" was first released in an edited version as the theme song of the telenovela of the same name in July 1995.
 With the success of Thalía's previous singles, "Piel morena" and "Amándote", "María la del Barrio" was released as the third single from her fourth studio album, En éxtasis, in January 1996.

 Originally released as a single and in the original entire version in 1995, "María la del Barrio" became a snapshot hit.
 The popularity of the song was as big as "Piel morena" and even bigger in some countries.
 Thalia promoted the song in several TV shows, events, awards and concerts.

 With the increasing success of the soap opera, the single also became more popular and achieved a heavy airplay and multiple certifications around the world.
 It is considered one of Thalía's classics.